 When will an investigation be undertaken?

 We will investigate all incidents of flooding that are considered to be ‘locally significant’.
-The number of properties deemed to be locally significant will be defined in Shropshire’s Local Flood Risk Management Strategy, due early 2016.
-In the meantime, we will investigate as many incidents of flooding as our resources allow.
+The number of properties deemed to be locally significant are defined in Shropshire’s Local Flood Risk Management Strategy.
+We will continue to investigate as many other incidents of flooding as our resources allow.